ChrisTregaskis/jada/api/README.md

 - Takes email and password for totalJobs.
 Encrypts the password before saving to DB.

-- Required and sends through body either of the following:
+- Required and sends through body the following:
     ```JSON
       {
         "email": "valid@email.com",